Your August Horoscope, Revealed

 This summer has been an absolute trip.
 We've made it through two eclipses and seen retrogrades begin and end.
 From the looks of it, August will only be a continuation of this wild ride.
 If you had plans to coast through this month, you might need to scrap them.

-We enter Virgo season on the 22nd, which always comes as a bit of a wakeup call: Time to get organized and say goodbye to summer, stargazers.
-Venus will trine Mars retrograde (which has drifted back into Capricorn for a spell) on August 7.
+We enter Virgo season on the 22nd, which always comes as a bit of a wakeup call: Time to get organised and say goodbye to summer, stargazers.
+Venus will trine Mars retrograde (which has drifted back into Capricorn for a spell) on 7th August.
 It will be a time of emotional fireworks that could go either messy or spicy.
-Read on how to make the most out of August!
+Read on for how to make the most out of August!